 The My Brest Friend is essentially more like a nursing shelf.
 It wraps around your whole body and buckles on the side, which makes it very secure.

-Because of this, the setup is a little more tedious because you need both hands.
+Because of this, the setup is a little more tedious; you need both hands.
 On the plus side, the security is wonderful — and you don’t feel like baby is going to slip between you and the pillow.

 However since it’s tightish around your middle, the My Brest Friend is not ideal for C-section moms (not until you heal, at least).

 Some people find it hard to hold the baby and wrap this thing around you at the same time.
 I agree, but I still think it’s a great tool.
-It also makes a very fashionable skirt or tutu to wear to the door when the UPS man is delivering your diapers (if you don’t have any idea what that means right now… you will!!!).
+It also makes a very fashionable skirt or tutu to model for your friends, lol.

 The singleton version of their popular Twin Z pillow, this one is GIANT (about the size of a dog bed), but soooo very comfortable.